papotte/stundenzettel/scripts/SUBSCRIPTION_TESTING_GUIDE.md

 2. **Create a test subscription**
    - Use the Stripe Dashboard
-   - Or use the test scripts above
+   - Or use the debugging scripts above

 3. **Monitor webhook events**
    - Check Firebase Functions logs